jkendall327/scribal/plans.md

 ## TODO
 - proper RAG (`/.scribal/vectors/` ?)
+  Plan: Define what gets indexed: chapters (latest? final?), character files, plot outline, premise, maybe user notes?
+How is retrieval triggered?
+Automatically during drafting/editing based on the current task?
+Via explicit user query?
+The /.scribal/vectors/ location seems sensible.
+- allow users to specify other folders that get sucked into RAG?

 ## Initialisation
 - 'scribal init'
 - Creates the .scribal/ directory, config.json (with defaults/prompts), an empty project_state.json, an empty plot_outline.md template, and the characters/ and chapters/ directories.
 Sets project state to "Initialized".
+- The state.json tracks chapters and their individual state (unstarted, drafted, locked off...)

 ## Pitch
 - The core seed idea supplied by the user
 - Transformed by the AI into a more substantial premise via a back-and-forth
 - Premise gets stored as its own file
 - Can be updated ('scribal premise revise')
-- Used to generate the initial plot overview, not really used afterwards unless you want to start over
+- Used to generate the initial plot overview, not really used afterward unless you want to start over

 ## Outline
 - High-level breakdown of the chapters